Egypt eVisa Guide for Uruguay Citizens

 Egypt eVisa Validity and Duration of Stay for Uruguay Citizens

-The Egypt eVisa offers flexible options for Uruguayan travelers depending on how long and how often they plan to visit.
+The Egypt eVisa offers flexible options for Uruguayan travellers depending on how long and how often they plan to visit.
 Below is a summary of the validity period, stay duration, and entry type:

 Processing Time for the Egypt eVisa (Uruguay Citizens)